parttimenerd/temci/README.md

         short for `--with_description`
 - If using `temci init run_config`:
     - Choose another set of measured properties (e.g. to measure the LL1 cache misses)
     - Change the used runner.
-The default runner is `perf_stat` and uses `perf stat` to actually measure the program Other possible runners are currently `rusage` and `spec`:
+The default runner is `time` and uses `time` (gnu time, not shell builtin) to actually measure the program.
+      Other possible runners are for example `perf_stat`, `rusage` and `spec`:
+        - The `perf_stat` runner that uses the `perf` tool (especially `perf stat`) to measure the performance and read performance counters.
-        - The `rusage` runner uses a small C wrapper around the `getrusage(2)` system call to measure things like the maximum resource usage (i.e. most thing you get by using `time` or `/usr/bin/time -v`)
+        - The `rusage` runner uses a small C wrapper around the `getrusage(2)` system call to measure things like the maximum resource usage (it's comparable to `time`)
-        - The `spec` runner gets its measurement by parsing a SPEC benchmark like result file.
+        - The `spec` runner gets its measurements by parsing a SPEC benchmark like result file.
 This allows using the SPEC benchmark with temci.
 - Append `--send_mail [you're email adress]` to get a mail after the benchmarking finished.
 This mail has the benchmarking result file in it's appendix